-This is mainly because the atmosphere relies on all the brick and mortar shops.
-Users need to head to the closest shops to get the items, whether it is an essential commodity or a luxury product.
+This is mainly because the atmosphere relies on all the brick-and-mortar shops.
+Users need to head to the closest shops to get the items, whether it is an essential commodity or luxury products.
 With the rise of online platforms such as Amazon vs Flipkart, however, consumers get the desired product, but only a handful of distributors can sell the goods through online channels.

 Therefore, in order to make it smoother for them, two major corporations have come forward to support the distributors in this critical situation.